Branding

 1. Decorporatising

-Decorporatising is the main type of debranding, and it’s the one we’ve spoken about in this blog.
-To decorporatise, brands completely remove their name and/or logo from their products either permanently, like our British American Tobacco example, or temporarily, like Coca Cola did in 2013 when they swapped their name with people’s names.
+Decorporatising is the main type of debranding.
+To decorporatise, brands completely remove their name and/or logo from their products either permanently - like British American Tobacco - or temporarily, like Coca-Cola did in 2013 when they swapped their name with people's names.
+The motivation is entirely repositioning as more consumer friendly.

 2. Transitioning to Generic